Several How to’s describe operational practices with DNSSEC:

 For zones that use Native replication replication PowerDNS will serve valid RRSIGs on all servers.

-For master zones (where replication happens by means of AXFR), PowerDNS slaves will automatically re-transfer the zone when it notices the RRSIGs have changed, even when the SOA serial is not increased.
+For primary zones (where replication happens by means of AXFR), PowerDNS secondaries will automatically re-transfer the zone when it notices the RRSIGs have changed, even when the SOA serial is not increased.
 This ensures the zone never serves old signatures.

-If your DNS setup uses non-PowerDNS slaves, the slaves need to know when the signatures have been updated.
+If your DNS setup uses non-PowerDNS secondaries, the secondaries need to know when the signatures have been updated.
 This can be accomplished by setting the SOA-EDIT metadata for DNSSEC signed zones.
 This value controls how the value of the SOA serial is modified by PowerDNS.

 Note